Layr-Labs/eigenlayer-contracts/docs/core/DelegationManager.md

     _cumulativeScaledSharesHistory;
 ```

-Of these mappings, only `pendingWithdrawals` and `cumulativeWithdrawalsQueued`
+Prior to the slashing release, withdrawals were only stored as hashes in the `pendingWithdrawals` mapping.

+With the slashing release, withdrawals are now stored entirely in state, and two new mappings have been added to support this:
+* `_stakedQueuedWithdrawalRoots`: a list of all the currently-queued withdrawal hashes belonging to a staker
+* `queuedWithdrawals`: maps queued withdrawal hash to `Withdrawal` struct

+Legacy withdrawals remain completable using the same methods as new withdrawals.
+The primary difference between the two is that it is not possible to query the corresponding `Withdrawal` struct for a legacy withdrawal hash.
+When determining what `Withdrawal` struct to supply to the contract to complete a legacy withdrawal, the caller will need to derive the original `Withdrawal` struct generated when the withdrawal was queued.

 #### Slashing Factors and Scaling Shares

 _See the [Shares Accounting](./accounting/SharesAccounting.md) doc for a more thorough explanation with examples._

 Throughout the `DelegationManager`, a staker's _deposit shares_ can be converted into their current _withdrawable shares_ by applying two factors: the _slashing factor_ and the _deposit scaling factor_.
-These two values are scaling factors used in conjuction with _deposit shares_ to calculate a Staker's _withdrawable shares_.
-By default, these factors start at `1 WAD` (`1e18`).
-A fundamental constraint of the system is that _slashing factors_ are monotonically decreasing.
+These two values are scaling factors that act as numerators when scaling shares.
+By default, these values start at `1 WAD` (`1e18`), which also acts as the denominator when scaling.

 ```solidity
 /// @dev All scaling factors have `1e18` as an initial/default value.
 This value is represented